Vrnika-Jain/ML-Algos/README.md

 Apriori algorithm, is a classic algorithm used in data mining for learning association rules.
 Apriori is used to identify frequent itemsets in a dataset and derive the association rules from them.
 ### Implementation
 The `Apriori Algorithm` uses a "bottom-up" approach, where frequent subsets are extended one item at a time (a step known as candidate generation), and groups of candidates are tested against the data.
 The algorithm terminates when no further successful extensions are found.

+## **DBSCAN Clustering**
+DBSCAN Algorithm (Density-based spatial clustering) groups together points that are close to each other based on a distance measurement and a minimum number of points.
+It is particularly effective for finding clusters of arbitrary shape and for identifying outliers (noise).
+### Implementation
+The `DBSCAN Clustering` depends on Density Reachability and Density Connectivity.

 # Contributing